markduplock/markduplock/README.md

 # Mark Duplock

 Infra chaos.
-Building tools, homelab, growing the fleet.
+Learning python by building tools, homelab, and growing the fleet.

 ## 🚀 The Fleet